-The Post-Garza County Endowment manages charitable funds for the benefit of the people of Post and Garza County.
+The Post-Garza County Endowment was created for the benefit of the people of Post and Garza County.
 Charitable organizations that are located in, or are primarily serving residents of, Post and Garza County can turn to us for help with projects that address community needs.
 As a permanent endowment, we ensure that a pool of resources is ready to help today, tomorrow and countless tomorrows to come.

 Grantmaking policy and grant award recommendations are made by the Post-Garza County Endowment Advisory Board.
 The Endowment restricts its support to organizations in Post and Garza County which are 501(c)(3) or the government equivalent.
-Grants may be made for start-up funding, general operating support, program support and demonstration programs.
 The Endowment does not make grants to individuals, for political purposes, to retire indebtedness or for payment of interest or taxes.

 All grant recipients must report on the expenditure of grant funds and results of the supported project within one year of the award.
-Grant amounts may vary depending on the type of fund from which resources are provided.
-Grant applications are reviewed throughout the year.
-Contact the Endowment for deadlines.
+Grant amounts may vary.

 How To Apply for a Grant